 FC Westlake Junior Academy - Program Details

-FC Westlake Junior Academy teams participate in the Lonestar Academy League, this is simply a league created by soccer professionals for Lonestar affiliated programs.
-The league is comprised of 4 main locations; Westlake, Town & Country, Williamson County & Westcreek/Slaughter Creek.
-Teams play home & away games at these 4 locations; Westlake (Bridge Point or Westlake H.S.), Town & Country, Williamson County & Westcreek./Slaughter Creek.
+FC Westlake Junior Academy teams participate in the Lonestar Academy League.
+This is simply a league created by soccer professionals for developmentally appropriate competition.
+The league is comprised of 5 main locations; Westlake, Justin Lane, Town & Country, Williamson County, & Slaughter Creek.
+Teams play home & away games at these locations.

 Who Should Participate?

-The FC Westlake Junior Academy program is designed specifically for players born in 2011, 2010, 2009, 2008, & 2007 who are ready for advanced training.
+The FC Westlake Junior Academy program is designed specifically for players born in 2013, 2012, 2011, & 2010 who are ready for advanced training.
 The program is built around creating an environment for youth players to excel both technically and tactically.
-Although still a fun based learning program, players are expected to demonstrate focus, and a willingness to compete and develop as they prepare for Select soccer.
-Although open to anyone, the professional coaching staff will determine if the academy program will benefit your son/daughter.
-Additionally, WYSA is a huge advocate of children playing multiple sports, and whilst we recognize the demands of the Academy, we’d like everyone to be aware that each season we work with all our families to allow the children to play Football, Basketball, Baseball, Softball, Volleyball etc…
+Although still a fun based learning program, players are expected to demonstrate focus, and a willingness to compete, and develop as they prepare for Select soccer.
+Although open to anyone, the professional coaching staff will determine if the Academy program will benefit your son/daughter.
+Additionally, WYSA is a huge advocate of children playing multiple sports, and while we recognize the demands of the Academy, we’d like everyone to be aware that each season we work with all our families to allow the children to play Football, Basketball, Baseball, Softball, Volleyball etc…

-To continually strive for the best developmental program for all of our Academy age players we offer 3 different game formats:
+To continually strive for the best developmental program for all of our Academy age players we offer two different game formats:

-These modifications to game-play have been made to provide our younger Academy players more touches on the ball on a more appropriately sized field.
+These modifications to game-play have been made to maximize our Academy players touches on the ball, and opportunities to play in front of goal, both offensively and defensively on an appropriately sized field.

-Academy players practice twice a week, with the exception of players born in 2011...they will train only once per week.
-Practices are usually Mon/Fri or Wed/Fri, locations are always at EISD schools (not including Bridgepoint, Westridge, or Barton Creek).
+Academy players practice twice a week.
+Practices are usually Mon/Fri or Wed/Fri, locations are always at EISD schools (not including Westridge Middle School, or Barton Creek Elementary).